davidsntg/azure-dns-private-resolver-microhack/README.md

 DNS forwarding ruleset restrictions: DNS forwarding ruleset have the following limitations:
 - DNS forwarding ruleset cannot be deleted unless the virtual network links under it are deleted

+# Finished?
+Delete your lab

+- Delete the resource group onpremise-rg
+- Delete the resource group hub-rg
+- Delete the resource group spoke01-rg
+- Delete the resource group spoke02-rg

+Thank you for participating in this MicroHack!